ROLLING ON: the wagon years (1821-1880), words & music of the Santa Fe Trail

 side a: in spring runoff, a land of enchantment (northern new mexico) suite for poetry & guitar…

-[In spring runoff was named NM’s “best original classical composition of the year (1995)” at what was then called the annual MicLine (later NM Music) Awards.
+[In spring runoff was named NM’s “best original classical composition of the year (1995)” at what was then MicLine Magazine’s NM Music Awards.

 (sound of the mountain)

-side b: gifts from here, there, & everywhere…, offerings from old masters--Tagore, Rumi, Rilke, Basho, etc.–, newly rendered, along with an original “Dragon Mountain Suite” inspired by ‘the land.’
+side b: gifts from here, there, & wherever..., newly rendered offerings from old masters--Tagore, Rumi, Rilke, Basho, etc.–, along with an original “Dragon Mountain Suitecelebrating ‘the land’ as inspiration & teacher

 The album was recorded at Dead Horse Studio, with Jon Gold, recording engineer, and produced as a cassette.
 The bi-directional cover photo, “Sound of the Mountain, Sound of the River” more or less represent side b & side a, respectively, though the two flow together as poetry & music, voice & guitar.

 Wallace Stevens famously claimed, Music is feeling, then, not sound.
 Not to quibble, but without the sound as medium of transmission, where’s the feeling?
 And what is poetry without its sound, its music, its play?
-Granted, sound is not its only sense, but it’s still meant to be heard in the reader’s mind.
+Granted, sound is not its only or even main sense, yet still meant to be heard in the reader’s mind.

-Inspired by beat haiku with jazz, in high school Yours Crudely became convinced that poetry, like music, was meant to be heard to be felt (& felt to be heard), with qualities in nuances of tone & flow otherwise lost, especially for newcomers.
-As a college instructor in the early 70s, it seemed clear that hardly anyone would care for music if it were mainly shared the way poetry usually was in classes–score on the page, as basis for discussion, ideas & analysis, with only trained experts “listening” (i.e., analyzing wave-patterns on scopes).
+Inspired by beat haiku with jazz, in high school Yours Crudely became convinced that poetry, like music, was meant to be heard to be felt (& felt to be heard), with qualities of tone, flow & nuance otherwise lost.
+As a college instructor in the early 70s, I believed that few would care for music if it were mainly shared the way poetry usually was those days–in classes, not as score on the page, but as basis for discussion & analysis of ideas.

-There were a few exceptions back in the day–albums featuring the likes of Dylan Thomas, T. S. Elliot & eventually Jack Kerouac.
-Joan Baez made one of the best, an anti-war album classic in the 1960s (with limited air-time, if any, & deservedly forgettable title, maybe Baptism?).
+There were a few exceptions back in the day–albums featuring the likes of Dylan Thomas, T. S. Elliot & eventually Jack Kerouac in the 1950s.
+In the ’60s, Joan Baez made an anti-war album classic (one of the best, with limited air-time, if any, & the deservedly forgettable title, Baptism).

 Like Water aimed to bring words & music more closely together, each composed to some degree in response to the other.
-At times a little too breathless, a bit overdone in the voice department, the guitar makes up for most deficiencies.
-One technical mistake was not having kept the voice & guitar tracks on two separate channels, so listeners could choose levels of each independently (including zero, for MPR/ Mime Private Radio).
+At times a little too breathless, being a bit overdone in the voice department, the guitar makes up for most deficiencies.
+One technical mistake was not having kept the voice & guitar tracks on two separate channels, so listeners could choose levels of each independently (including zero voice, to qualify for for MPR/ Mime Private Radio).

 ~~~~~~~~~~~~~TRAVELING ON~~~~~~~~~~~~